 To fund and support targeted and innovative children's cancer research with measurable results, and be the authoritative source of information and resources for all those affected by children's cancer.

 CureSearch continues to provide education and resources so that no child faces a diagnosis and treatment without a fully equipped team behind them.
-This year, CureSearch will:
+Our resources include:

 CureSearch raises funds through philanthropic donations from individuals, special events, corporations, private foundations, sponsorships, and cause marketing.
 This year, we are increasing our focus on major gifts and venture philanthropy to secure large donations while continuing to host events across the nation.
 In 2013, 60 CureSearch Walks and 11 Ultimate Hike events will take place in communities large and small.
 In addition, people and organizations can choose to hold 3rd party fundraising events which benefit CureSearch.